ThreatConnect-Inc/tcex/docs/src/module_resource.rst

 ~~~~~~~~
 :ref:`indicator_examples`

 ..
-Note:: Custom Indicators can be accessed by the **Type**.
-The ThreatConnect platform supports Custom indicator types with a space in the name.
+Note:: Custom Indicators can be accessed by **type**.
+The ThreatConnect platform supports Custom Indicator types with a space in the name.
 To prevent issues with the space all Custom Resource (Indicator) types should be made **safe** by using the :py:meth:`~tcex.tcex.TcEx.safe_rt` method.

 Owner Resources
 ---------------